Labrador Retriever Information and Facts

 In spite of the breed’s strength and athletic activity early in life, one should be aware of the possible Labrador health issues as they age.
 Around 60% of all Labs are diagnosed with one or more health condition during their lifetime.
 A strong correlation between the color of a Lab’s coat and their life expectancy has been consistently found, with yellow and black Labs having a significantly longer life than chocolate Labs.
 The most common health issues are ear and skin related.

 Labrador health problems can range from musculoskeletal disorders, to tumors, to degenerative disorders.
-Some of the more widespread Labrador Retriever health problems include heart disorders, muscular dystrophy, otitis externa (swimmer’s ear), canine hip dysplasia, and bloating and obesity.
+Some of the more widespread Labrador Retriever health problems include heart disorders, muscular dystrophy, otitis externa (swimmer’s ear), canine hip dysplasia, bloating, and obesity.
 Some young Labs may experience exercise-induced collapse (EIC), which can be detected in carriers if needed.
 The National Breed Club recommends Labrador Retrievers receive evaluations of their hip, eyes, and elbows, as well as the EIC DNA Test to determine if they are a carrier.

 Labrador dog vomiting can range in its severity, from simply coughing up a foreign object to an undetected health problem.
 Vomiting, which is forcibly retching up undigested or semi-digested food in a physically straining manner, differs from regurgitation, which is the passive manner in which the dog brings up a mixture of saliva, bile, and undigested food.
 Regurgitation usually occurs without prior warning, with common causes of it being anxiety and overeating.
 On the other hand, vomiting requires effort, which is observed as the muscles tense up and the dog becomes visibly agitated.